-A Nice World is the home of Jewelry for Change: imaginative, hand sculpted designs giving back 33% – 100% to make the world a nicer place.
+A Nice World is the home of Jewelry for Change: imaginative, hand sculpted designs giving back 33% – 100% to make this beautiful world even nicer.
 Shopping and gifting is even more fun when we connect, create and celebrate steady momentum toward positive change.
 Every Nice purchase generates a donation to an inspiring partner organization.
 The most recognizable Nice design is our boomerang, symbolizing the Law of Attraction and good karma’s inevitable return.
-Legible Braille, secret message jewelry and custom Nice designs support great causes, many of which you can learn about in our Nice Partners blog.
+Other Nice designs include our original legible Braille designs, secret message jewelry and custom Nice designs which support great causes.
+Many of our beneficiaries are featured on in our Nice Partners blog.

 Nice Partners & Beneficiaries

 To name a few, The Women’s March, Prevent Blindness, BICAS (Bicycle Inter Community Art and Salvage), KXCI community radio, The All Souls Procession, MOCA, (Museum of Contemporary Art), The Rialto Theatre, YWCA, Planned Parenthood, Women Organizing on Reproductive Defense (WORD), Mission Garden and other great nonprofits and causes.
 Nice designs often donate 100% to our partners who commonly use our designs as fundraisers, donor gifts and membership upgrades.

 About the Artist